-Warning: sometimes localization is first introduced in the special case where A is an integral domain.
-In that case, $A \hookrightarrow S^{-1}A$, but this isn't always true, as shown by the following result.
+Warning: sometimes localization is first introduced in the special case where A is an integral domain and $0 \in S$ .
+In that case, $A \hookrightarrow S^{-1}A$ , but this isn't always true, as shown by the following exercise.
+(But we will see that noninjective localizations needn't be pathological, and we can sometimes understand them geometrically, see Exercise 4.2.H.)

-2.3.D.
+2.3.C.
 EXERCISE.
 Show that $A \rightarrow S^{-1}A$ is injective if and only if S contains no zero-divisors.
 (A zero-divisor of a ring A is an element a such that there is a non-zero element b with ab = 0.
 The other elements of A are called non-zero-divisors.
 For example, a unit is never a zero-divisor.
 Counter-intuitively, 0 is a zero-divisor in a ring A if and only if A is not the 0-ring.)